AstunTechnology/nrw-custom-geonetwork/README.md

 The docker-compose files contain `healthcheck` sections for each service.
 If you run `docker ps -a` (when running locally) each service should report a healthy state.
 The commands being run in the healthcheck can generally be run manually to double-check the responses.

-## Integration Tests

-There is an additional `docker-compose-dev.yml` file to build a separate set of ephemeral containers to run the built-in GeoNetwork integration tests.
-To run the tests see the instructions at the top of `docker-compose-dev.yml`.

 ## Docker Security Tests